jmyers7/book/_sources/chapters/08-more-prob.md

 Notice that these contours are concentric ellipses centered at the point $(1,1)\in \bbr^2$ with principal axes parallel to the coordinate $x$- and $y$-axes.
 In higher dimensions, the isoprobability surfaces are so-called _ellipsoids_.

 Actually, if we consider only this special case, i.e., when the principal axes of the isoprobability surfaces are parallel with the coordinate axes---we do not need the full strength of the machinery of covariance matrices.
 Studying this case will also help us gain insight into the general formula for the density of a multivariate normal distribution.

-So, let's begin with a sequence $X_1,\ldots,X_d$ of independent random variables such that $X_i \sim \calN(\mu_i,\sigma_i^2)$ for each $i$.
+So, let's begin with a sequence $X_1,\ldots,X_d$ of _independent_(!) random variables such that $X_i \sim \calN(\mu_i,\sigma_i^2)$ for each $i$.
 Then independence gives us

 $$
 f(x_1,\ldots,x_d) = \prod_{i=1}^d \frac{1}{\sqrt{2\pi \sigma_i^2}} \exp \left[ -\frac{1}{2\sigma_i^2} ( x_i-\mu_i)^2\right],